varunsmurthy/machine-learning/tutorials/1_andrewng_machine_learning/week3/readme.md

 * The vector form of the gradient descent algorithm is

 $$ \theta := \theta - \frac{\alpha}{m} X^{T} (g(X \theta ) - \vec{y}) $$

+### 2c: Advanced optimization

+* "Conjugate gradient", "BFGS", and "L-BFGS" are more sophisticated, faster ways to optimize θ that can be used instead of gradient descent.

+* We first need to provide a function that evaluates the cost function and the various partial derivatives of the cost function with respect to the model parameters.

+* Then we can use octave's "fminunc()" optimization algorithm along with the "optimset()" function that creates an object containing the options we want to send to "fminunc()".